Frequently Asked Questions

 The Liaison Committee on Medical Education (LCME) accredits medical education programs leading to the MD degree in the United States.
 More information on the LCME can be found in the About section.
 To be accredited, programs must meet the 12 accreditation standards described in the LCME publication, Functions and Structure of a Medical School.

 Why are there two LCME offices?
 Which one should I contact?

 The LCME is jointly sponsored by the Association of American Medical Colleges (AAMC) and the American Medical Association (AMA).
 The AAMC and the AMA each appoint an LCME Co-and assistant secretary (known jointly as the LCME Secretariat) and maintain accreditation offices in Washington, DC and Chicago, IL, respectively.
 For more information on whom to contact, please visit the Contact page.

-To be eligible to take United States Medical Licensing Examination (USMLE) Step examinations, a student seeking the MD degree must be, both at the time of application for the USMLE and on the day of the USMLE examination, officially enrolled in, or a graduate of, a U.S. or Canadian medical school program that has achieved preliminary, provisional, or full accreditation by the LCME.
+To be eligible to take United States Medical Licensing Examination (USMLE) Step examinations, a student seeking the MD degree must be, both at the time of application for the USMLE and on the day of the USMLE examination, officially enrolled in, or a graduate of, a U.S. medical school program that has achieved preliminary, provisional, or full accreditation by the LCME.

 Graduates of LCME-accredited medical schools, including those with full, provisional, or preliminary accreditation, are eligible for residency programs accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 Why is accreditation important?